haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 The medium that link failures uses to signal exit conditions is the same as exit and kill signals - asynchronous exceptions.
-Once again, it is a bad idea to rely on this (not least because it might fail in some future release) and the exception type (`ProcessLinkException`) is not exported so as to prevent developers from abusing exception handling code in this special case.
+Once again, it is a bad idea to rely on this (not least because it might change in some future release) and the exception type (`ProcessLinkException`) is not exported so as to prevent developers from abusing exception handling code in this special case.
+Since link exit signals cannot be caught directly, if you find yourself wanting to _trap_ a link failure, you probably want to use a monitor instead.

 Whilst the built-in `link` primitive terminates the link-ee regardless of exit reason, distributed-process-platform provides an alternate function `linkOnFailure`, which only